-Purpose: Applied Graphic Design 1 GrArt 121 provides "hands-on" experiences to increase the students knowledge of graphic design principles and processes while reinforcing communication concepts.
+Purpose: Applied Graphic Design 3 GrArt 123 provides "hands-on experiences to increase the students knowledge of graphic design principles and processes while reinforcing communication concepts.
 Students will develop the basic skills of graphic designers, use accepted problem solving techniques and generate creative designs through the design sequence.
-Typographical layout will be used to accomplish project specific objectives.
-Visualization skills will be refined while students learn the practical steps to effective use of type in graphic design.
+Teamwork will be introduced in order to accomplish project specific objectives written by the student team.
+Visualization skills will be refined while students learn the practical steps to effective graphic design.